Below are some of the Frequently Asked Questions about Life Groups.

 Few things in life are free and Life Groups are no exception!
 The cost of Life Groups is the cost of commitment.
-During the first meeting, each group will complete a “covenant” together.
+During the first meeting, each group will review a “commitment form” together.
 This simple form helps each group discuss their priorities and commitment.
 Part of that commitment is the promise to attend each week and to complete the homework as well as to attend the quarterly social and do one service project for the year.
 You have the first three weeks to decide if your group is a good fit for you.

 When you join a Life Group, you’re promising to attend and be prepared each week.
-It’s this commitment that makes LIfe Groups work.
+It’s this commitment that makes Life Groups work.
 We realize it’s a big commitment, but it only lasts for 9 – 11 weeks.
 At the end of each quarter, you have the choice of recommitting for another quarter, trying a new group or taking a break from Life Groups altogether.

 Life Groups are for adults only.
 (Exceptions can be made for nursing newborns, up to six months.)
 We leave it up to each family to work out their own child care.
 Sometimes it works best for families to share a sitter or to swap child care with another family whose Life Group meets on a different evening.
-We have child care available at the Vista campus on Thursday nights (6:30-9:30 PM).
-The cost is $15 per child, with a $35 maximum charge per family.

 Use our Child Care Registration Form to let us know that you plan to use the child care service.